-- 1. Entering Sample Names into the ELAN Sample Table - Click on the tool bar icon that looks like three Erlenmeyer flasks.
+- 1. Create the daily data folder in C:\GC\Data under the name Hgyymmdd (i.e., Hg110422) - 2.
+Launch ELAN® or NexION® Instrument Control program if it is not already up.
+Do not launch or start any other programs at this time. - 3.
+Check that the correct ELAN® or NexION® method is loaded and active in the window "Instrument Control Session".
+If it is not correct, load the correct Method file.
+Check under the Sampling tab that "Peristaltic pump under computer control" is unchecked, and the pull-down menu "Sampling" indicates "External". - 4.
+Check that the correct Sample file in the window "Instrument Control Session" is active.
+If it is not correct, load the correct Sample file. - 5.
+Load created dataset file "Hgyymmdd" - 6.
+Enter sample names into the ELAN® or NexION® sample table - a.
+Click on the tool bar icon that looks like three Erlenmeyer flasks.
 If the current Samples window is not this run's sample file, then choose "File" > "Open" on the menu bar and navigate to and open this run's current data folder in "C:\gc\data\".
 Click on the file named "Hg<yymmdd>.sam" (yy = year, mm = digit month, dd = date) and open it.
-The Samples window will be the one created in the section creating the ELAN Sample Table ".sam" file. - 2) Fill in the name of each sample by double-clicking after the "\" (underscore) in the cell "sample ID".
+The Samples window will be the one created in the section creating the ELAN® or NexION® Sample Table ".sam" file. - b.
+Fill in the name of each sample by double-clicking after the "\" (underscore) in the cell "sample ID".
 Type in the sample name and press "Enter" on the keyboard.
 In this manner, enter the name of blanks, quality control, and samples that will be analyzed in the run.
-If barcodes are used on the sample labels, use the barcode scanner attached to the ICP-DRC-MS computer to scan the sample ID from the barcode on each sample before placing it into position in CombiPal autosampler tray. - 3) Fill in the samples table in similar fashion to what is shown in TABLE 9-14 below.
+If barcodes are used on the sample labels, use the barcode scanner attached to the ICP-DRC-MS computer to scan the sample ID from the barcode on each sample before placing it into position in CombiPal autosampler tray. - c.
+Fill in the samples table in similar fashion to what is shown in TABLE 7-13 below.

 A/S Loc.
 Batch ID Sample ID Measurement Action Method Wash Speed (+/- rpm)

 1 001 Aq.Blk Run Sample 0

 1 002 Aq.Blk Run Sample 0

 2 003 LB 10X Run Sample 0

 2 004 LB 10X Run Sample 0

 3 005 LB-yyxxx Run Sample 0

 3 006 HB-yyxxx Run Sample 0

 4 007 Sample Run Sample 0

 4 008 Sample Run Sample 0

-r ow vs for 18 samples and d SRM material were omitted for brevity
+rov vs for 18 samples an d SRM material were omitted for brevity

 16 031_LB-yyxxx Run Sample 0

 16 032_HB-yyxxx Run Sample 0

-TABLE 9-14: ELAN Samples Table
+TABLE 7-13: ELAN® or NexION® Samples Table